Do's & Don'ts

 You can also use the laundry detergent Vanish Oxi Action instead. (a tip from a customer)

-pumpkin seed oil in a guacamole dip or just with avocado
+- pumpkin oil in a guacamole dip or just with avocado